-In 2013, JICA and Ghana celebrated the anniversary of the 50th year of cooperation.
-Starting with the technical cooperation project for the Tema Techinical Institute in 1963, there has been cooperation for various fields through schemes of technical cooperation, grant aid and Yen Loan.
-Supported by the remarkable economic development and constant stability of Ghana's democracy, JICA has increased the number and amount of cooperation in Ghana for more than 50 years.
+Starting with the technical cooperation project for the Tema Technical Institute in 1963, JICA has been cooperating with Ghana for various fields through schemes of technical cooperation, grant aid, ODA Loan and private sector financing.
+In addition, JICA has also been providing scholarship programs for Ghanaian nationals to attain master's degrees in Japanese universities for the purpose of fostering human resources who will act as the bridge between the two countries.
+Supported by Ghana's remarkable economic development and in response to its constant human capacity development, JICA has increased the number and amount of cooperation in Ghana for nearly 60 years.

-Currently, JICA, in collaboration with the Government of Ghana, is implementing cooperation in 6 thematic sectors namely, health, infrastructure, agriculture, education, governance and private sector development.
-They are selected through the dialogue with the Government of Ghana based on Ghana's development strategy and Japan's cooperation strategy outlined in TICAD (Tokyo International Conference for African Development).
+Currently, JICA, in collaboration with the Government of Ghana, is implementing cooperation in four (4) priority areas, namely ‘Quality Infrastructure for Economic Growth', Industrial and Agricultural Development', ‘Universal Health Coverage', and ‘Capacity Development for Effective Public Service'.
+They are selected through the dialogue with the Government of Ghana based on Ghana's development strategy and Japan's cooperation strategy outlined in a series of TICAD (Tokyo International Conference for African Development).

-JICA Ghana will continue to provide support for human resources development, policy and institutional capacity improvement as well as social and economic infrastructure, thereby stimulating sustained poverty reduction through equitable growth and human empowerment.
+JICA will continue to provide support for institutional capacity improvement as well as social and economic infrastructure, thereby stimulating sustained poverty reduction through equitable growth and human empowerment.